open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/releases/roadmap/index.md

 {% tilesContainer %}

 {% tile title="Entities" %}
-- Asset Deprecation, owners can mark assets as deprecated along with a notice of whats the new asset to use.
+- Asset Deprecation, owners can mark assets as deprecated along with a notice of what new asset to use instead.
 Search will exclude deprecated assets
 {% /tile %}

 {% tile title="Data Quality" %}